jwbe/beanstalk-microsite/src/content/blog/mrs-mummypenny/index.md

 If your child was born between 1st September 2002 and the 2nd January 2011, you would have been given a £250 voucher by the government, along with the your bounty bag of freebies when your baby was born.

 Many of us – including me – put that money with an institution, much ending up with Foresters or One Family.
 At the time the fees were capped by the government at 1.5%, but this meant that most of them simply charged fees of 1.5%.
 I've got my money with Foresters, and yes, they have been charging me 1.5% of the balance every year in fees.

+<iframe src="https://www.instagram.com/tv/CON8YD4AVr8/embed" width="320" height="640" frameborder="0"></iframe>

 So, I've now got to the point where after 13 years I've got £2,000 in one CTF and I've got £1,500 after 11 years in another.
 They’ve grown over time because my children’s CTFs are invested in stocks and shares.
 And, but the fees are absolutely horrendous.